atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 “ment of servants, I Should soon, I fear, I “receive not above half the income I I' “do at present; and that halft peril
-'“haps, not regularly paid in above ' “twice the timed“ “!” cried Mrs. Selby, “let me
+'“haps, not regularly paid in above ' “twice the timed“ “!" cried Mrs. Selby, “let me
 “propose what I will, you are always “making objections; but they will fig“ “nothing; for I mtifi go to london: : had better have less money, “and enjoy it there, than more and i“ “it here, in this dull place, n “where it is imposhble to ei^oy any
-“thing at all.”
+“thing at all."
-11 “I don’t lee the meaning of that, ”
+11 “I don’t lee the meaning of that, "
 11 replied Mr. Selby : ‘‘ we always erssoyed
 “ourselves very comfortably here, till LI “this curled family came down to live ^ f 1 '